JankariTech/blog/src/assets/BDDWithFlutter/BDDWithFlutter.md

 ```

 That was all we need to do for the installation, now we have to tell the test-software what actually to do with our Given, When and Then steps.
-The library gives us some built-in steps, that should work "out-of-the-box" but others we need to implement ourself.
+The library gives us some built-in steps that should work "out-of-the-box" but others we need to implement ourselves.
-In our example the Then step is a built-in step but the Given and the When step have to be implemented.
+In our example, the Then step is a built-in step but the Given and the When step have to be implemented.
 So let's do that.
 Inside `test_driver` create a folder called `steps` and in there create a file called `tap_button_n_times_step.dart` with the content:
 ```dart
 import 'package:flutter_driver/flutter_driver.dart';
 import 'package:flutter_gherkin/flutter_gherkin.dart';